DMTF/libredfish/README.md

 # libRedfish

-Copyright 2017 Distributed Management Task Force, Inc. All rights reserved.
+Copyright 2017 DMTF.
+All rights reserved.

 ## About